Goalsum/TataruBook/docs/commands.md

 ~~~

 **Parameters**:
-- `db_file`: db file name, with or without path.
+- `db_file`: DB file name, with or without path.
 If there are spaces in the path or file name, you need to surround this parameter with quotes.
 - `cmd`: SQL command string, you need to surround this parameter with quotes.

 TataruBook does not perform any checks and constraints on SQL commands.
 The user takes the responsibility of the consequences of executing customized SQL commands.
-If the SQL command modifies the definition of a table/view, it may result in the db file not being able to be processed correctly by TataruBook in the future.
+If the SQL command modifies the definition of a table/view, it may result in the DB file not being able to be processed correctly by TataruBook in the future.

 Since TataruBook does not have a query command, if you want to query the contents of a table/view directly from the command line (instead of exporting to a CSV file), you can use the `execsql` command to do so.
 For example, the following command queries the contents of the `statements` view: